 Hence, based on the bond price and interest rate you will receive till maturity, the bond yield will vary.
 If the price of the bond is lesser than the face value, then the yield for holding such bonds will be higher.
 Same way, if the price of the bond is more than the face value, then the yield of holding such bonds will be lesser.

-Meaning of yield in simple term is the return you will receive by investing in the bond.
-The yield on the bond will be inverse to price of the bond.
+The meaning of yield in simple terms is the return you will receive by investing in the bond.
+The yield on the bond will be inverse to the price of the bond.

 What is the meaning of YIELD on Tax-Free Bonds?

 As I said above, the yield is the RETURN that you will get it by investing in the bonds.
 Let me simplify this concept.
 Because it is very much important to understand the concept of yield when you are investing in bonds.

 Assume that you are buying a Bond, whose face value is Rs.1,000, tenure is 10 years and the price is also Rs.1,000 with coupon rate at 8% (yearly interest).